theoutfield/sc_sncn_motorcontrol/module_pwm/doc/index.rst

 PWM frequency can be 15 kHz, 30 kHz or even 100 kHz.
 Among them, 15 kHz of switching frequency is recommended for normal applications as it results in higher voltage efficiency).
 As shown in figure 1, only the on-time of PWM pulses can be changed.
 The on-time (for each inverter output can be adjusted by sending the corresponding pwm_value to pwm_service_general through an interface.
 By this technique, it is possible to modulate a given reference voltage.

-The PWM Service should always run over an **IFM Tile** so it can access the ports of your SOMANET DRIVE device.
+The PWM Service should always run over an **IF2 Tile** so it can access the ports of your SOMANET Drive.

 If PWM signals are used to drive an inverter, the watchdog service should also be running to activate the Drive ports.